endperform/end-perform/README.md

 Original theme is called [Terminal][1].
 I've begun some modifications including the following:

-- Added an archives page
+- Added an archives page [DONE]
-- Added a terms page
+- Added a terms page [DONE]

-I plan on adding support for categories and cleaning up the formatting a bit more.
 You can find my changes under the themes/terminal folder here in the project.

 [1]: https://github.com/panr/hugo-theme-terminal